gillian-guide/GTAIV.EFLC.FusionFix-GFWLMin/readme.md

 - Fix the missing `Multiplayer` button on the phone by changing a simple check in the `spcellphonemain.sco` and `spcellphonenetwork.sco`.
 Thanks to [ClaudeIII](https://github.com/ClaudeIII) for helping with the ASM part of the code.
 - Fix the Multiplayer Tutorial.
 Editing the `spcellphonetutorial.sco` and `multitutorial.sco` made the multiplayer tutorial somewhat functional.
 Thanks to [sTc2201](https://github.com/sTc2201) for providing the `multitutorial.sco` fixes.
 - Fix crash on viewing leaderboard.
 Thanks to [sTc2201](https://github.com/sTc2201) for providing the fix.
-- Fix Extra Info not working on 1.0.8.0 (but it now doesn't work on 1.2.0.59).
-Thanks to [Kev7cks](https://github.com/Kev7cks) for providing the [fix](https://github.com/gillian-guide/GTAIV.EFLC.FusionFix-GFWL/pull/6).
+- Added patterns for 1.0.8.0/1.0.7.0 for the following features: Extra info, mouse scale fix in pause menu, colored glass shards, radio reset fix, off route infinite loading, loading screen text speed, CD spinner speed, cop blips on minimap and several limits in `limits.ixx`.
+Thanks to [Kev7cks](https://github.com/Kev7cks) for providing the fixes ([#6](https://github.com/gillian-guide/GTAIV.EFLC.FusionFix-GFWL/pull/6), [#7](https://github.com/gillian-guide/GTAIV.EFLC.FusionFix-GFWL/pull/7).
 - Change the default option of `SkipMenu` to 0 to be able to load into DLC's first.
 - Change the default option of `RecoilFix` to 0 to avoid being as disadvantage to other players in the multiplayer.
 - Enable Windowed by default, which also enables Borderless and No Block on Focus Loss.